LABSIM/CHAOS/README.md

 5. Open the worskspace when prompted to.
 Should pop in the lower right corner
 6. _Happy Coding !_

->**_Iff._** using an LLVM based devcontainer [see here](https://github.com/llvm/llvm-project/tree/main/lldb/tools/lldb-vscode#Installation-Visual-Studio-Code) about how to configure an integrated lldb debugger
+>**_Iff._** using an LLVM based devcontainer [see here](https://github.com/llvm/llvm-project/tree/main/lldb/tools/lldb-vscode#Installation-Visual-Studio-Code) about how to configure an integrated lldb debugger or, if you are a lazy one, as I am, simply install the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) package from marketplace.
+But, be advise that it ship it's own LLDB binary so it will squeeze the devcontainer built-in...

 > **HACK** : If an error message poped up, well...
 It seems that the cpptool extension is buggy from inside a container, so we must force/install it from package :
 >